CrunchyData/postgres-operator/hugo/content/advanced/direct-api-calls.md

 -X GET $PGO_APISERVER_URL/version
 ```

 You can create a cluster by sending a POST request to `$PGO_APISERVER_URL/clusters`.
-In this example `--data` is being sent to the API URL that includes the client version that was returned from the version call, the namespace where the cluster should be created, the name of the new cluster and the series number.
-Series sets the number of clusters that will be created in the namespace.
+In this example `--data` is being sent to the API URL that includes the client version that was returned from the version call, the namespace where the cluster should be created, and the name of the new cluster.

 ###### Create Cluster
 ```